Jack Roslovic

-Jack Roslovic (born January 29, 1997) is an American professional ice hockey player for the Columbus Blue Jackets of the National Hockey League (NHL).
-He was selected in the first round, 25th overall by the Winnipeg Jets in the 2015 NHL Entry Draft.
+John "Jack" Roslovic (born January 29, 1997) is an American professional ice hockey center who plays for the Edmonton Oilers of the National Hockey League (NHL).
+He was selected in the first round, 25th overall by the Winnipeg Jets in the 2015 NHL entry draft.

 Playing career

 Amateur

 Roslovic played minor ice hockey with the Easton Youth Hockey Association (EYHA) Ice Dragons and the Ohio AAA Blue Jackets.
 He participated in the 2010 Quebec International Pee-Wee Hockey Tournament with the AAA Blue Jackets.
 Roslovic played the 2013–14 and 2014–15 seasons in the United States Hockey League (USHL) as a member of the USA Hockey National Team Development Program (U.S. NTDP).
 Roslovic's outstanding play was rewarded when he was invited to skate in the 2014 CCM/USA Hockey All-American Prospects Game.
 He played 25 games for Team USA in the 2014–15 USHL season, accumulating 11 goals and 38 points.

 Roslovic committed to play the 2015–16 season with the Miami University RedHawks.
-Before joining them, Roslovic was selected by the Winnipeg Jets in the first round, 25th overall, in the 2015 NHL Entry Draft.
+Before joining them, Roslovic was selected by the Winnipeg Jets in the first round, 25th overall, in the 2015 NHL entry draft.
 He skated in 36 games for the RedHawks during the 2015–16 season, recording 26 points.
 On July 18, 2016, the Jets signed Roslovic to a three-year, entry-level contract.

 Professional

 Winnipeg Jets

 Roslovic joined the Jets' American Hockey League (AHL) affiliate, the Manitoba Moose, for the 2016–17 season.
 On April 3, 2017, the Jets recalled him.
 Roslovic made his NHL debut on April 6 in a 5–4 win over his hometown Columbus Blue Jackets.
 He was reassigned to the Moose the following day.
 Roslovic led the Moose in scoring for the season with 48 points in 65 games.

 Roslovic once again began the 2017–18 season with the Moose.
 On December 30, 2017, he received a recall from the Jets.
 On January 25, 2018, Roslovic scored his first career NHL goal in a 4–3 loss to the Anaheim Ducks.
 He finished the season with five goals and 14 points in 31 games.

 Roslovic began the 2018–19 season with the Jets.
-On February 2, 2019, he scored his first career hat-trick in a 9–3 win over the Ducks, with all of his goals coming on the power play.
+On February 2, 2019, he scored his first career hat trick in a 9–3 win over the Ducks, with all of his goals coming on the power play.
 With six points in four games, he was named the league's first star of the week ending February 4.
 Roslovic finished his first full season with the Jets with 24 points in 77 games.